jtuluve/litekv/README.md

 });
 ```

+> [!Important]
-> It's recommended to enable cache if values are modified by only one program.
+> It's recommended to enable cache if values are modified by only one program/application.

+> [!Warning]
-⚠️ Make sure to keep your app key secure and not exposed
+> Make sure to keep your app key secure and not exposed

 ## API